The Commodores' trip to Pebble Beach and the Carmel Cup is chronicled by photographer John Weast.

-2011-12: Dusty Smith joined the Vanderbilt men's golf staff in the summer of 2011.
-Smith had previously served as an assistant coach with the men's and women's golf teams at Lamar University for three seasons before his arrival in Nashville.
+2013-14: Dusty Smith joined the Vanderbilt men's golf staff in the summer of 2011 after previously serving as an assistant coach with the men's and women's golf teams at Lamar University for three seasons.

 Smith, a former Ping All-American, served as an assistant coach with the men's and women's golf teams at Lamar, his alma mater.